Scream 7: Development

+The writing changes cost the production around $500,000 in rewrites.
+Those changes happened alongside production changes; Skydance Media, led by David Ellison, reached a deal to merge with Paramount Global in July 2024, with the deal completed shortly after production wrapped, in August 2025.
+Paramount Pictures also changed leadership during production, with Dana Goldberg and Josh Greenstein installed as new co-chairs and Josh Goldstine as head of marketing.
+The success of the film after its rocky start was considered a win for the new executive team, as it was the first film distributed and marketed by the new team.

 Casting

-Neve Campbell reprises her role as Sidney Prescott while Matthew Lillard, who previously played Stu Macher, joined the cast in an unknown role.
+Neve Campbell and Matthew Lillard reprise their roles as Sidney Prescott and Stu Macher respectively, while Isabel May plays Sidney's daughter Tatum.

 In March 2024, Campbell posted on her Instagram account that she would return as Sidney.
 She also confirmed that Kevin Williamson, writer and producer of previous Scream films, would direct from a script by Guy Busick, based on a story by Busick and James Vanderbilt.
 Campbell's return was supported by many of her movie colleagues, including David Arquette.
 Later that month, Courteney Cox and Dempsey were in talks to reprise their respective roles as Gale Weathers and Kincaid.
+It was reported that Campbell was paid $7 million and Cox $2 million.

 In November, Isabel May was cast to portray Sidney's daughter.
 In December, Celeste O'Connor, Asa Germann, Mckenna Grace, Sam Rechner, and Anna Camp joined the cast in undisclosed roles.
 That same month, Mason Gooding and Cox signed on to reprise their roles from the previous films.
 Dempsey said scheduling conflicts and the California wildfires prevented him from joining the film.
 In January 2025, it was announced that Roger L. Jackson would return as the voice of Ghostface and Jasmin Savoy Brown would reprise her role from the previous two films, with Joel McHale cast as Sidney's husband, and Mark Consuelos joining in an undisclosed role.
 Matthew Lillard and Scott Foley were also cast in the film, who previously portrayed Stu Macher and Roman Bridger in Scream (1996) and Scream 3, respectively.
 In February, Ethan Embry joined the cast.

-In March, David Arquette was confirmed to reprise his role as Dewey Riley, a character killed in Scream (2022), alongside Michelle Randolph and Jimmy Tatro in undisclosed roles.
+In March 2025, David Arquette was confirmed to reprise his role as Dewey Riley, a character killed in Scream (2022), alongside Michelle Randolph and Jimmy Tatro in undisclosed roles.
 Arquette was surprised the news about his return leaked, as his reprisal was meant to be a surprise and not a spoiler.
 Tim Simons was revealed as part of the cast in October 2025.
+In December 2025, Skeet Ulrich revealed that he was originally supposed to return as Billy Loomis in the original version of Scream 7 as part of a three-film arc, but following Barrera's firing and the film's creative retooling, he confirmed he was no longer set to appear in the film.

+Mckenna Grace revealed that she originally auditioned for the role of Sidney's daughter Tatum, but she ended up getting the role of Hannah instead.